Im-Recruit/windows-ultimate-power-script/README.md

 1. Press `Windows Key` + `R` and type `powercfg.cpl`.
 2. In the Power Options window, only the following plans should remain visible:
     * **Ultimate Performance** (Active)

-## 🛑 Important Note on Deletion

-The script is safe and designed to only delete **custom-created** power schemes.
-It will **not** delete the built-in Windows defaults (Balanced, Power Saver, High Performance) or the scheme that is currently active.